 such as screening tests, pre- and post-natal care, health education, and referrals.

 and physical support to pregnant women.
 They do not provide medical advice, but provide support and explain

 medical procedures to families.
 Doulas are helpful when working with underserved and marginalized

-communities, as they can empower families to advocate for themselves.
-Community-based
+communities, as they can empower women and families to advocate for themselves.
+Community-based doulas can help

 Examples of Models Addressing Perinatal Health